Do Narcissists Enjoy Kissing?

 After spending two decades with a covert narcissist, I’ve noticed some very interesting things over the years around kissing from when I was in the relationship.

-In the beginning we used to kiss and have sex all the time.
+In the beginning, we used to kiss and have sex all the time.
 It was intoxicating and I was all loved up!

 But with the gift of hindsight, I can see how short-lived that love bombing period really was.
 In came the devaluations and ‘punishments,’ which were very subtle at first.
-Hidden enough for me to ignore them, but visible enough for me to think, “what just happened there?”
+Hidden enough for me to ignore them, but visible enough for me to think, “What just happened there?”

 Then the sex just became sex.
 It lacked intimacy and passion, although it was the rare occasion that we would sometimes kiss.